matildecmp/VirtualEnvironments_Proj/README.md

 # AmbientiVirtuali_2025

-3D Endless Runner
+3D Endless Runner realizzato in Unity

-Realizzato in Unity da Matilde Campanardi

 CdLM Informatica Umanistica, a.a.
 2024/2025